 Real Estate Tax Deduction

-Every dollar you pay in real estate taxes is deductible.
+Money you pay for real estate taxes is tax deductible.
 While it’s never fun to learn that your property taxes have gone up again, at least you will be able to take some solace in knowing your tax deductions (and your resulting income tax savings) will increase at the same rate.

 Charitable Donation Deduction